everyday-cc/ai/_news/2022-07-02-could-artificial-intelligence-replace-therapists.md

 ---
 category: news
 title: "Could Artificial Intelligence Replace Therapists?"
-excerpt: "Artificial Intelligence (AI) in the Role of a Psychologist ... technology can be used as an effective tool for psychological therapy.
-Further, if people who interact with LaMDA believe it is ..."
+excerpt: "Artificial Intelligence (AI) in the Role of a Psychologist LaMDA’s sophisticated use of language, based on its “knowledge” of internet information, raises the question of whether this technology can be used as an effective tool for psychological therapy."
-publishedDateTime: 2022-07-02T15:11:00Z
+publishedDateTime: 2022-07-02T14:44:00Z
 originalUrl: "https://www.psychologytoday.com/intl/blog/understanding-hypnosis/202207/could-artificial-intelligence-replace-therapists"
 webUrl: "https://www.psychologytoday.com/intl/blog/understanding-hypnosis/202207/could-artificial-intelligence-replace-therapists"
 ampWebUrl: "https://www.psychologytoday.com/intl/blog/understanding-hypnosis/202207/could-artificial-intelligence-replace-therapists?amp"